matthiasn/talk-transcripts/Hickey_Rich/ClojureIntroForLispProgrammers.md

 I am tired of having these rigid type systems that really incur a lot of accidental complexity for you.
 Every time you make a class, you have all this complexity.
 You do not necessarily realize any more.
-And fixing valuable feature like polymorphism to a type system, which usually you only get one taxonomy for your arguments.
+And fixing valuable features like polymorphism to a type system, which usually you only get one taxonomy for your arguments.

+[Time 0:06:19]

 So what Clojure's multimethods are is a complete generalization of dispatch.
 What is generic dispatch?
 It is ...  there are these